Who I work with: All Students

-Who I Work With: School of Information/School of Built Environments
+Who I Work With: School of Social Work

 How I work with students: When working with me, individuals will learn that I take time and space to develop sincere and honest relationships.
 I do this by creating a stable, safe, and empathetic environment through patience and respect.
 Through the lens of humanistic and multicultural therapy, I not only recognize an individual’s strengths and celebrate the intersecting identities they possess, but also apply these in the therapeutic process to help clients reach their goals.
 I also emphasize the importance of belonging and how systems impact the individual.